Drippin

 Drippin (stylized in all caps) is a South Korean boy band formed by Woollim Entertainment in 2020.
 The group composed of six members: Hyeop, Yunseong, Changuk, Dongyun, Minseo, and Junho.
 Originally a seven-member group, Alex departed from the group on July 28, 2023 due to poor health conditions and anxiety concerns.
 The group officially debuted on October 28, 2020, with the EP Boyager.

 Name

-The group's name, Drippin is based on the new words meaning cool and awesome, and is a cool and awesome group that leads music, fashion, and trends with its diverse charms.
-It contains the ambition to become a group and write a new history in the music industry.
+The group's name, Drippin, is based on terms meaning stylish and impressive, and is a group that participates in music, fashion, and trends with its various characteristics.
+It includes the goal to become a group and establish a record in the music industry.

 Career

 Pre-debut

 Prior to debut, all of the members except for Alex competed in the competition reality show Produce X 101, with Cha Jun-ho finishing ninth in the program and thus becoming a member of the project group X1.
 The remaining members with an additional trainee named Lee Sung-jun (now a part of the group Blank2y) released the single "1M1S" under the name W Project 4.
 The single charted at number 81 on Billboards K-pop Hot 100.